 As of 2019, a total of 37 production units are in the programme, a significant increase over 25 in 2018.
 Of the 37 total, 22 are already certified, with certifications validated by the C&A Sustainable Supply Chain (SSC) team and Elevate, a third-party auditing company.
 This means that we trust the supplier to have the necessary social compliance management systems at a corporate level, and that the factories themselves have established management systems.

 Our experience so far shows a number of essential factors required for a successful programme:

 Supplier Ownership Programme module topics and engagement approach

 We will continue to build capacity amongst our suppliers, while ensuring workers are aware of their rights and responsibilities, and that their freedom of association is respected.
-In 2018, the eight suppliers already certified under our Supplier Ownership Programme continued to run more of their production units through the programme.
+We will work with the top 15 international brands to align our capacity building programmes into one holistic approach that can be used across multiple countries.